manendrarawat/hello-manee-react/readme.md

 -------------
-What is npm?
+#####What is npm?
 Ans: npm manages packages it does not stand for the node package manager.

-3. What is package.json
+What is package.json
-Ans.
-Its a configuration for the npm.
+Ans Its a configuration for the npm.

-4. What are the different type of bundler available?
+What are the different type of bundler available?
 Ans. webpack, parcel, veet

-5. What is the difference between dev dependencies vs normal dependencies?
+What is the difference between dev dependencies vs normal dependencies?
 Ans. dev dependencies will not go with the prod bundle.

-6. What is package-lock.json and its uses?
+What is package-lock.json and its uses?
-Ans. package-lock.json keep track of the exact version of the package which we have installed
+Ans package-lock.json keep track of the exact version of the package which we have installed

-7. What are transitive dependencies?
+What are transitive dependencies?
-Ans.
-If u installed some package.
+Ans If u installed some package.
 The  dependencies required by the dependent package is called as transitive dependencies.

-8. How to run parcel?
+How to run parcel?
-Ans. npx parcel index.html
+Ans npx parcel index.html

-9. difference between npm vs npx
+What is difference between npm vs npx
 Ans. npm: to install a package
      npx: executing a package